Course Information

 By the end of this course, students will be able to:

-- Understand strategic decision making and organization innovation processes.
+- Understand strategic decision making and organizational innovation processes.

 - Analyze business situations using relevant concepts and tools.